poise/application_ruby/README.md

 - stderr_redirect: Location of error logs, defaults to nil (writes to the [app_path]/shared/puma/stdout.log)
 - stdout_redirect: Location of standard logs, defaults to nil (writes to the [app_path]/shared/puma/stderr.log)
 - upstart: Tells the puma cookbook to create a .conf file in /etc/init that can be used by applications to interact with the puma daemon.
 Defaults to false

-unicorn
+- logrotate: Tells the puma cookbook to logrotate its default logs (or not) defaults to false unicorn
 -------